Web3Rizzards/.github/profile/README.md

 - User sees updated balance

 ### Analytics

 - User should be able to see the total amount bet
 - User should see P/L
 - User should be able to see the amount long / short on a particular tweet

-### Faucet
-- User clicks on drip
-- User receives 1000 $BB

 ### Premium Calculation

 What is an Option Premium?
 An option premium is the price of an option contract.
 It is thus the income received by the seller (writer) of an option contract.
 In-the-money option premiums are composed of two factors: intrinsic and extrinsic value.
 Out-of-the-money options premiums consist solely of extrinsic value.
 The main factors affecting an option's price are the underlying asset's price, moneyness, useful life of the option and implied volatility.
 As the price of the underlying asset changes, the option premium changes.
 As the underlying asset's price increases, the premium of a call option increases, but the premium of a put option decreases.
 As the underlying asset's price decreases, the premium of a put option increases, and the opposite is true for call options.
 The moneyness affects the option's premium because it indicates how far away the underlying asset price is from the specified strike price.
 As an option becomes further in-the-money, the option's premium normally increases.
 Conversely, the option premium decreases as the option becomes further out-of-the-money.
 For example, as an option becomes further out-of-the-money, the option premium loses intrinsic value, and the value stems primarily from the time value.
-## Limitations
-- Impact from individual tweets are not independent of each other

-Views:
-Candlestick graph

 ## TODOs

 - [x] Setup new GitHub organization